Multivitamin with iron and fluoride

 Multivitamin with iron and fluoride may also be used for purposes not listed in this medication guide.

 An overdose of iron can be fatal to a child younger than 6 years old.

-Do not use this medicine without a doctor's advice.
+Do not use multivitamin with iron and fluoride without a doctor's advice.
 Check with your local water department if you are unsure about the level of fluoride in the drinking water.